JortStamme/Controltheorylibrary/README.md

 ## Getting started 🚀
 ### Installation Dependicies
+Make sure you are in the root directory.
-To install the dependicies, when in the root directory, type the following in your system terminal or command prompt:
+To install the dependicies, type the following line of code in your system terminal or command prompt:

 `pip install -r requirements.txt`

-### Windows
-Here is a step-by-step guide for downloading the controltheorylib package when all other dependicies have been installed
+When the dependicies have succesfully been installed:
-1. Clone the repository
-2. Make sure you are in the root directory: .....\Controltheorylib
-3. Navigate to the python terminal and type:
+1. Navigate to the python terminal and type:
+2. `pip install wheel`
+3. `python setup.py bdist_wheel`
-4. pip install wheel
+4. `pip install dist\controltheorylib-0.1.0-py3-none-any.whl`
-5. python setup.py bdist_wheel
-6. pip install dist\controltheorylib-0.1.0-py3-none-any.whl

  ## Features